 The Office of the Auditor General's report, called Access to Adult Tertiary Mental Health and Substance Use Services and released in 2016, focused on how the province has managed access to the bed-based tertiary mental health services that were moved to regional health authorities following the closure of Riverview Hospital.
 "Tertiary" refers to services that are higher-level than community-based services — they are designed for people with serious mental health and substance use challenges.

-The report notes that the health authorities have some good practices, but says more is needed to ensure that people with serious mental health and/or substance use problems can access the care they need.
+The Office of the Auditor General found that the regional health authorities have some good practices, but more needs to be done to make sure that people with serious mental health problems can access the care they need.

-- Enhancing Ministry of Health (MoH) stewardship of adult tertiary care
+- Enhancing Ministry of Health stewardship of adult tertiary mental health care

 - Enhancing planning to meet patient needs

 - Enhancing public performance reporting

 BC Mental Health and Substance Use Services brought together representatives from the Ministry of Health, regional health authorities, and the First Nations Health Authority, as well as people with lived experience, to address the audit recommendations.
 The provincial response work was completed in the fall of 2018, and it was endorsed by the provincial working group assigned to the project.